MegavexNetwork/scoreboard-library/README.md

 team.teamInfo(player, newTeamInfo);
 ```

-For more examples, check out the [example plugin](https://github.com/MegavexNetwork/scoreboard-library-example).
+For more examples, check out the [example plugin](https://github.com/MegavexNetwork/scoreboard-library-example)

 ## Notes

-- When a player leaves, they will be automatically removed from any Sidebar or TeamManager they were in to prevent a
+- When a player leaves, they will be automatically removed from any Sidebar or TeamManager they were in to prevent
-  memory leak.
+  memory leaks
 - One player cannot have more than one Sidebar or TeamManager at the same time, it will throw an exception (at least for
-  now).
+  now)
-- Should only be used from the main thread (most of the packet work will still be done async anyways).
+- Should only be used from the main thread (most of the work will still be done async anyway)

-## Building

-Make sure you have Java 17, then just run `gradlew build`, you'll find the jars in `build/libs/` of every module.
-If you
-also want to publish the artifacts to your Maven local repository, you can do `gradlew publishToMavenLocal`.